jfMoller/Spring-Boot-Neo4j-Connection-Boilerplate/README.md

 ### Introduction

-I wanted to put together some simple boilerplate for setting up a connection between Java Springboot and the Neo4j graph database.
+I wanted to put together some simple boilerplate for setting up a connection between Java Spring Boot and the Neo4j graph database.

 ### Description